NickLargen/Junctionizer/README.md

 - Filter by directory name or size
 - Store mappings between directories so that you can back up to different locations
 - Search your computer for any preexisting junction points
+- Double click an item to open it in file explorer

 ##### Development Notes

+Utilizes C# 7 features so Visual Studio 2017 is recommended.
 PropertyChanged is handled implicitly by Fody [PropertyChanged](https://github.com/Fody/PropertyChanged).